 At BCWS, we take pride in stepping lightly on the land.
-Our dwellings are all fairly closely to one another, tucked in a forested area along the stream.
+Our dwellings are close to one another, tucked in a forested area along the stream.
 One can walk 5 minutes away and be immersed in the serenity of the natural world.

 Campers live in two staff-supervised sleeping porches, where screens invite in fresh air and the night sounds.